DataDog/integrations-core/envoy/README.md

 ### Common Problems

 #### Endpoint `/server_info` unreachable
-- Disable the `collect_server_info` option in your Envoy configuration if the endpoint is not available in your Envoy environment to minimize error logs.
-Note that Envoy version data will not be collected.
+- Disable the `collect_server_info` option in your Envoy configuration, if the endpoint is not available in your Envoy environment, to minimize error logs.

+**Note**: Envoy version data will not be collected.

 Need help?
 Contact [Datadog support][15].